Surgeon Reviews, Ratings and Patient Testimonials

 Some reviews are simply fake and the review website has flawed systems to allow these.
 Other reviews are from genuine patients who have had an excellent result but are unhappy because they had unrealistic expectations of what plastic surgery could achieve for them.
 This group may attempt to attack or hurt their surgeon by posting multiple bad reviews under different fake names.

 Genuine Negative Reviews and Feedback

 A genuine negative review can be written by a patient who had a problem after their surgery or required revisional surgery.
-Complications of plastic surgery could happen to any patient so these risks are thoroughly explained to patients during the consultation.
+Unfortunately complications from plastic surgery can happen to any patient, which is why we thoroughly explain these possibilities to our patients during the consultation.